scriptrdotio/quickstart/quickstart/Readme.md

   - Go to settings and under channels tab, create 2 channels "requestChannel", "responseChannel".
 Check the "Allow anonymous publishing" & the "Allow anonymous subscription".
   - Open the quickstart/simulator/phone.html, find wsClientProvider.setToken(....), put inside it your account anonymous token and save.
   - From your mobile device open the quickstart/simulator/phone.html file.
 You will get a deviceId.
-  - On your laptop open the quickstart/dashboard/index.html file.
   - In your Scriptr workspace go to the quickstart/dashboard/index.html, a dashboard editor will open.